matthui1/access_variability/README.md

 ## Temporal Variations of Auto Jobs-Accessibility by Time of Day in San Francisco

-### Research Question
+### Research Questions

 **How does auto jobs-accessibility vary by time of day?**

 Access to jobs reflects the amount of job opportunities that can be reach from a certain location; it is an important measure of transporation accessibility.

+**Are there opportunities to use big data to measure jobs-accessibility?**
+- Uber Movement Data

 ### Data and Methodology
+- Various types of accessibility metrics
 - Uber Movement Data
 - Census and MTC Job Projections
-- Various types of accessibility metrics
+- What should I measure?

+### Data Quality and Limitations

 ### Findings